 Stay on the trail and be respectful of this fragile ecosystem.
 Carpinteria Salt Marsh Nature Park is a nesting ground for migratory birds.
 Bikes and pets are not permitted on the trail as they can disturb the wildlife.
 No fee or permit is required to hike in Carpinteria Salt Marsh Nature Park so get out and enjoy!

-To get to the trailhead: From Santa Barbara, take Highway 101 south to Exit 86B for Linden Ave.
+To get to the trailhead: From Santa Barbara, take the 101 Freeway south to Exit 86B for Linden Ave.
 Turn right (south) on Linden Ave and drive 0.6 miles to Sandyland Road.
 Turn right and drive 0.3 miles to the end of the road where you will spot the start of the trail in Carpinteria Salt Marsh Nature Park.
 Turn right and park along the street.

-From Ventura, take Highway 101 north to exit 86 for Casitas Pass Road.
+From Ventura, take the 101 Freeway north to exit 86 for Casitas Pass Road.
 Turn left (south) on Casitas Pass Road make the a right onto Carpinteria Ave.
 Drive 1/3 of a mile and turn left on Linden Ave.
 Go half a mile and turn right on Sandyland Road.
 Drive 0.3 miles to the end of the street where you will spot the start of the trail in Carpinteria Salt Marsh Nature Park.
 Turn right and park along the street.

 Trailhead address: 133 Ash Avenue, Carpinteria, CA 93013